 Adjunct Professor in the School of Business Administration

-Professor Fain has over 15 years of Finance, IT and Project Management experience in a variety of industries, including chemicals, aerospace, retail and construction materials.
-She has expertise in the SAP FICO, Project Systems, and Materials Management modules, as well as the SAP BPC system for financial planning and consolidations.
-She is an adjunct professor teaching Accounting and Accounting Information classes.
+Fain has more than 15 years of finance, IT, and project management experience in a variety of industries, including chemicals, aerospace, retail, and construction materials.
+She has expertise in the SAP FICO, project systems, and materials management modules, as well as the SAP BPC system for financial planning and consolidations.

 Assistant Professor in the School of Business Administration

-She received her PhD in Health Services Administration from the University of Alabama at Birmingham.
-Prior to her doctoral studies, she obtained both my MSc and BSc degrees in economics and management of public administration in Italy, from Bocconi University and the University of Siena, respectively.
+Guerrazzi received her PhD in health services administration from the University of Alabama at Birmingham.
+Prior to her doctoral studies, she obtained both her MSc and BSc degrees in economics and management of public administration in Italy, from Bocconi University and the University of Siena, respectively.

 Theresa L. Harm, CPA, MBA, MS, CPCU